-Of course, conclusions regarding the high-density behavior of nuclear symmetry energy based solely on comparing individual transport model calculations with the available data have been model dependent and sometimes controversial.
+Of course, conclusions regarding the high-density behavior of nuclear symmetry energy based solely on comparing individual transport model calculations with the available data have been model-dependent and sometimes controversial.
 For example, as shown in Fig.~\ref{Xiao}, a rather stimulating finding in an earlier analysis using the IBUU04 code is that the FOPI pion production data favors a super-soft symmetry energy corresponding to the original prediction of the GHF with $x=1$ (red cure shown in the left window) \cite{XiaoPRL}.
 As shown on the right, using the super-soft symmetry energy with $x=1$, the predicted $\pi^{-}/\pi^{+}$ ratio is close to but still below the FOPI Au+Au data at a beam energy of 400 MeV/nucleon.
-While it is largely agreed that a softer symmetry energy at suprasaturation densities lead to a higher $\pi^{-}/\pi^{+}$ ratio, the quantitative results from the IBUU04 calculations can be reproduced by some other transport models but challenged by others, see, e.g., Refs. \cite{Fen10,Xie13}.
-As shown in the left window of Fig.~\ref{Xiao}, the $E_{\rm{sym}}(2\rho_0)$ with $x=1$ is only about 25 MeV that is approximately half of what Siemens' $\rho^{2/3}$ scaling and several microscopic theories have predicted as shown in Fig. \ref{Esym-survey}.
+While it is largely agreed that a softer symmetry energy at suprasaturation densities leads to a higher $\pi^{-}/\pi^{+}$ ratio, the quantitative results from the IBUU04 calculations can be reproduced by some other transport models but challenged by others, see, e.g., Refs. \cite{Fen10,Xie13}.
+As shown in the left window of Fig.~\ref{Xiao}, the $E_{\rm{sym}}(2\rho_0)$ with $x=1$ is only about 25 MeV, which is approximately half of what Siemens' $\rho^{2/3}$ scaling and several microscopic theories have predicted, as shown in Fig. \ref{Esym-survey}.

-Moreover, more recent analyses of the SpiRIT data on pion production has extracted a value of $L= 79.9\pm 37.6$ MeV with $E_{\rm{sym}}(\rho_0)= 35.3\pm 2.8$ MeV using Cozma's QMD code \cite{SpiRIT:2021gtq}.
-However, since results of calculations with seven transport codes scatter broadly around the SpiRIT data on pion production \cite{TRS5}, no model-independent conclusion has been drawn about the high-density behavior of symmetry energy from analyzing this data either.
-Altogether, it is true that we presently can't draw any model independent conclusion regarding the high-density symmetry energy based on comparing transport model calculations with the available pion data.
+Moreover, more recent analyses of the SpiRIT data on pion production have extracted a value of $L= 79.9\pm 37.6$ MeV with $E_{\rm{sym}}(\rho_0)= 35.3\pm 2.8$ MeV using Cozma's QMD code \cite{SpiRIT:2021gtq}.
+However, since the results of calculations with seven transport codes scatter broadly around the SpiRIT data on pion production \cite{TRS5}, no model-independent conclusion has been drawn about the high-density behavior of symmetry energy from analyzing this data either.
+Altogether, it is true that we presently can't draw any model-independent conclusion regarding the high-density symmetry energy based on comparing transport model calculations with the available pion data.